johnsonbs5/bamazon/README.md

 <h1>Overview</h1>

-In this activity, we are creating an Amazon-like storefront with the MySQL skills I learned this unit.
+I am creating an Amazon-like storefront with the MySQL skills I learned.
 The app will take in orders from customers and deplete stock from the store's inventory.

-We created 2 JS files for both the Customer and the Manager as well!
+I created 2 JS files for both the Customer and the Manager as well!
 <br>
-Try out our code for yourself or take a look at the images folder to see screenshots of the process.
+Try out my code for yourself or take a look at the images folder to see screenshots of the process.

 <h1>What challanges we included in this Homework</h2>